by Diane Spicer

 And the huge appetite might linger into the next day.

-It pays to bring high quality nutrition along on every hike, and to train your body to hike on lots of carbohydrates and water.
+Bring high quality nutrition along on every hike, and train your body to hike on lots of carbohydrates and water.

 If you're really into the idea of trail nutrition, start here.